zerotier/terraform-multicloud-quickstart/README.md

 accept;
 ```

-This rule will be applied to every member of the network, instructing
+Flow Control rulesets are be applied to every member of the
-the ZeroTier agents to send a copy of every ethernet frame to the
+network.
+This rule results in ZeroTier mirroring a copy of every
-Digital Ocean machine.
+ethernet frame to the Digital Ocean machine.

 Apply the rulset by running Terraform.